withing9c/notes/README.md

 Second, planning ahead is crucial.
 Think about the bigger picture and what you need to accomplish in the long run.
 Break down your project into smaller, manageable tasks that can be completed one at a time.
 Creating a roadmap for your code will make it easier to track your progress and ensure you don't get lost in details.
  -- 211个字符

+# 2023-12-06
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and clean.
+Always strive to write clean, readable code that is easy to maintain and update.
+Embrace the use of comments and documentation to ensure that others can understand your intentions and code.
+Lastly, never stop learning and growing in the field of programming.
+There are always new technologies and tools to explore, which can help make you a better and more well-rounded programmer.